Marpa, A practical general parser: the recognizer: recognizer complexity

 \begin{theorem} For an unambiguous grammar, the number of attempts to add Earley items will be less than or equal to

 where \var{c} is a constant that depends on the grammar. \end{theorem}

 \begin{proof} Let \var{initial-tries} be the number of attempts to add the initial item to the Earley sets.
-For Earley set 0, it is clear from the pseudocode that there will be no attempts to add duplicate EIM's:
+For Earley set 0, it is clear from the pseudocode that there will be no attempts to add duplicate \type{EIM}'s:

 Let \var{leo-tries} be the number of attempted Leo reductions in Earley set \Vloc{j}.
 For Leo reduction, we note that by its definition, duplicate attempts at Leo reduction cannot occur.
 Let \var{max-AHFA} be the maximum number of dotted rules in any AHFA state.
 From the pseudo-code of Sections \ref{p:reduce-one-lhs} and \ref{p:leo-op}, we know there will be at most one Leo reduction for each each dotted rule in the current Earley set, \Vloc{j}.